qbrilliance/qristal-core/examples/README.md

 Python implementation of the C++ example `qpt_fidelity_CZ` demonstrating a quantum process tomography experiment of a single CZ gate application, evaluating the quantum process fidelity.

+`circuit_optimization/gate_deferral.py`

+An example demonstrating the application of the gate deferral technique.

 `comparator.py`

 _qubits_: 9 (comparator), 2 (comparator_as_oracle)